-Saved Policies of the Cherwell Local Plan 1996 CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE TO LOCAL CIRCUMSTANCES CONCLUSIONS the emerging Cherwell Local Plan Review 2040.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Saved Policies of the e Cherwell Local Plan 1996 preference should be given to accessible sites which are well connected to the town centre.
+The policy is generally consistent with NPPF. and development management policies through Local Plan Part 2 which is no longer in the Council's LDS.
+The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040. development and meet local priorities to 2040.
 Policy S28 Small shops or extensions to existing shops required to serve local needs The policy states that favourable consideration will be given to proposals for small shops or extensions to existing shops required to serve local needs, subject to the other policies in the plan.
 The NPPF states that planning policies should enable the retention and development of accessible local services and community facilities, such as local shops in rural areas and ensure that established shops, facilities and services are able to develop and modernise.
 The retail sequential test in the NPPF is not required for small scale rural development and the NPPF explains that the town centre excludes small parades of shops of purely neighbourhood significance.
 The policy is generally consistent with the NPPF.
 The policy contains development management criteria.
 It continues to contribute positively to the provision of local services.
 When the 2015 Plan was adopted the intention was to review non-strategic and development management policies through Local Plan Part 2 which is no longer in the Council's LDS.
 The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan will consider policies to manage development and meet local priorities to 2040.
 Policy S29 Loss of existing village services Policy S29 states that proposals that will involve the loss of existing village services which serve the basic needs of the local community will not normally be permitted.
-The NPPF states that to provide the social, recreational and cultural facilities and services the community needs, planning policies should ensure that established shops, facilities and services are able to develop and modernise, and are retained The policy contains development management criteria which continue to be relevant.
+The NPPF states that to provide the social, recreational and cultural facilities and The policy contains development management criteria which continue to be relevant.
 Alongside Policy S28, it seeks to prevent to loss of services.
-When the 2015 Plan was adopted the intention was to review non-strategic and development management policies through Local Plan Part 2 which is no longer in the Council's LDS.
-The policy areas that were to be included in The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
-The emerging Local Plan will consider policies to manage development and meet local priorities to 2040.
+The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
+The emerging Local Plan will consider policies to manage